osiweb/Hardware/new/sol20/sides/README.md

 ## Images:

 ### Note:
 I had to adjust the position of several holes after the walnut was already cut, so some of the pockets in the walnut don't look neat here.
-However, the positions of all the pockets and holes in the design files are correct.
+However, the positions of all the pockets and holes in the final design files are correct.

 Routing the edges of the walnut with a 1/4" roundover bit:
 <img alt="Left Oblique" src="pictures/routing.jpg">